justincbagley/blog/content/post/2014-02-17-got-starting-tree-add-beast2-xml-file-make-work.md

 <img src="/images/beast2.png" title="BEAST logo" alt="BEAST logo" width="150px">

 I have now for several months been happily using [BEAST2](http://www.beast2.org) instead of Beast 1.7.5 or 1.8.x--I'm converted!
 Thus far, datasets have run surprisingly smoothly, but for some recent analyses I have tried to jump-start things and ensure proper likelihood values at the onset of runs by including a starting tree in my xml input file.

-[**Previously, I blogged about just how you might create such a starting tree**](http://justinbagley.rbind.io/2013/10/10/off-to-a-good-start-how-to-generate-starting-trees-for-beast-or-beast-analyses-using-r/) that fits one or multiple calibration points in a BEAST analysis, by using penalized likelihood analysis (r8s) in R.  However, another easy way to do this is to conduct a preliminary analysis using a short run specifying the full set of calibrations in BEAST2, and then to use the MCC tree from this run (or one post-burnin tree) as a starting tree for your final runs.
+[**Previously, I blogged about just how you might create such a starting tree**](https://justinbagley.rbind.io/2013/10/10/off-to-a-good-start-how-to-generate-starting-trees-for-beast-analyses-using-r/) that fits one or multiple calibration points in a BEAST analysis, by using penalized likelihood analysis (r8s) in R. However, another easy way to do this is to conduct a preliminary analysis using a short run specifying the full set of calibrations in BEAST2, and then to use the MCC tree from this run (or one post-burnin tree) as a starting tree for your final runs.
 Either way, I have discussed how to generate starting trees.
-Now, I'll round out this topic more with a brief post on how to _actually add_ the starting tree to an xml file for a BEAST2 analysis.
+Now, I'll round out this topic more with a brief post on how to <i>actually add</i> the starting tree to an xml file for a BEAST2 analysis.

 After you have an appropriate starting tree with no polytomies, you can add it to your BEAST2 xml file in three easy steps: